Financial-Times/message-queue-consumer/README.md

 autoCommit - boolean flag which configures autoCommit when consuming messages.
 If true offsets are committed if the consume request to the proxy returns 200.
            - if false offsets are manually committed after the batch of messages are processed
-           - because of the proxy limitations the recommendations are to use autocommit true for topics with small messages offsetReset - possible values are "smallest" and "largest"
+           - because of the proxy limitations the recommendations are to use autocommit true for topics with small messages offsetReset - possible values are "none", "earliest" and "latest"
-            - smallest means start processing all available messages from a kafka topic
+            - earliest: start processing all messages from the beginning of a Kafka topic
-            - largest means start processing messages which are produced after the consumer started
+            - latest: start processing messages which are produced after the consumer started
+            - none: throw exception to the consumer if no previous offset is found for the consumer's group
-            - because of the proxy limitations the recommendations are to use "largest" unless you have a very good reasons not to
+            - because of the proxy limitations the recommendations are to use "latest" unless you have a very good reasons not to
-            - using smallest will impact the memory usage of the proxy streamCount - number of threads to use for processing messages
+            - using "earliest" will impact the memory usage of the proxy streamCount - number of threads to use for processing messages
             - each thread will create a new proxy consumer instance which will be assigned to different kafka partition(s)
 ```